ALTIBASE/Documents/Manuals/Altibase_trunk/eng/OraAdapter_Eng.md

 To make oaUtility work properly, the user needs to check the following:

--   -oraAdapter is controlled using sed, grep, ps, wc, iSQL (Altibase), and SQLPlus (Oracle) commands based on the Bash Shell.
+-   oraAdapter is controlled using sed, grep, ps, wc, iSQL (Altibase), and SQLPlus (Oracle) commands based on the Bash Shell.
 OaUtility works normally when all the utilities are installed and can be executed.
 -   oaUtility is affected by personal preferences.
 Therefore, if the environment variable or personal environment (login.sql, glogin.sql) is set, initialize or change the path to prevent oaUtility from being affected.

 #### oaUtility start